SamanthaLLee/samanthallee.github.io/src/content/experience/ptl/index.md

 In Fall 2020, I led weekly recitations and study groups, evaluated projects, and graded exams for a section of ~45 students.
 In Spring 2021, I acted as Head TA and delivered a range of assessment activities and technical lesson plans that were used by 30+ other teaching assistants and 650+ undergraduate students while leading my own sections of 40+ students.

-I have always loved teaching, and ss an instructor, I care a lot about accessability and am always looking to improve my methods.
+I have always loved teaching, and as an instructor, I care a lot about accessability and am always looking to improve my methods.
 To complement my work, I enrolled in a pedagogy course to better facilitate learning, engage students in discourse, and promote active learning.